A Fully First-Order Layer for Differentiable Optimization: Results and Discussion

 \section{Results and Discussion}

-\paragraph{Convergence behavior.} \Cref{fig:convergence} compares the convergence trajectories of our methods (\ffoqp and \ffocp) against the baselines on the Synthetic DFL and Sudoku tasks.
-We observe that both of our proposed first-order methods closely match the optimization behavior of exact solvers (\cvxpylayer and \qpth) in terms of training loss reduction.
-Furthermore, our solvers have a better performance than the previous first-order solver \lpgd, converging to lower loss with a faster rate.
-This suggests that replacing implicit differentiation with our first-order hypergradient oracle does not degrade the optimization performance on these tasks.
+\paragraph{Convergence behavior} We first evaluate training loss convergence. \Cref{fig:convergence} shows the results on the three benchmark tasks: the synthetic DFL, Sudoku, and SOCP tasks.
+Across all tasks, we observe that both of our proposed first-order methods closely match the optimization behavior of exact solvers (\cvxpylayer and \qpth) in terms of training loss reduction.
+This suggests that replacing implicit differentiation with our first-order approximate hypergradient oracle does not degrade optimization performance on these tasks.

-We can also observe that \ffocp can achieve a better convergence on Sudoku.
-This comes from the approximation in \ffocp, which can improve conditioning and make the backward signal stable, leading to better performance.
+Note that we found that \lpgd's reported tolerance ($\epsilon=10^{-4}$) in their paper was insufficient for convergence on the synthetic and Sudoku tasks.
+We demonstrate this finding in \Cref{apd:ablation}.
+Thus, in \Cref{fig:convergence}, we report \lpgd's performance with the same tolerance as ours, which indicates that our solvers consistently outperform the prior first-order solver.
+This advantage comes from the explicit non-asymptotic guarantee for the computed hypergradient, which makes the backward pass more stable and less sensitive to the solver tolerance in practice.

-\paragraph{Solving time.} We next investigate the runtime of our approach versus the baselines. \Cref{fig:comp_time} plots the forward (layer solving) and backward (gradient computation) times for each method.
-Comparing quadratic programming solvers, \ffoqp supports the PDIPM solver used by \qpth, and has a faster backward time for the synthetic DFL.
-This is because \ffoqp can eliminate the inactive inequality constraints and significantly reduce the matrix size for factorization.
+\paragraph{Solving time comparison with KKT-based methods} We next investigate the runtime of our approach versus the baselines. \Cref{fig:comp_time} plots the averaged forward (layer solving) and backward (gradient computation) times for each method.
+We find that our first-order approach has significant runtime advantages in scenarios where the KKT-based methods struggle with numerical stability.

-Comparing convex programming solvers, \ffocp achieves the fastest forward solve among \cvxpylayer and \lpgd by leveraging a more flexible use of CVXPY solvers.
-More importantly, \ffocp yields a substantial reduction in backward time because it relies on the fully first-order oracle for hypergradients.
-This is consistent with our goal of avoiding Hessian/KKT factorization for the hypergradient computation.
-The \lpgd curves correspond to the stricter tolerance ($\epsilon=10^{-12}$) that we found necessary for convergence, which accounts for their slower wall-clock time relative to the results reported in~\citet{pmm24}.
+For example, \cvxpylayer's backward pass is extremely slow and unstable in the Sudoku task (which yields a dense, ill-conditioned KKT matrix), whereas \ffocp's backward pass remains fast and robust.
+In general, when the problem is ill-conditioned or very large-scale, factorizing or inverting the Hessian becomes computationally expensive for KKT-based methods.
+On the other hand, our method avoids explicit KKT formulation and obtains hypergradients via only two optimization solvers followed by a finite-difference approximation, which yields better robustness to ill-conditioning.